-GTH alleges that Canada breached several of its obligations under the Canada-Egypt FIPA including denying GTH fair and equitable treatment in accordance with principles of international law [Article II (2) (a)], full protection and security [Article II(2)(b)], and according preferential treatment to similarly situated national investors [Article II(3)(a), Article IV(1)] and investors from other states [Article II(3)(b), Article III(1)&(2)].
+GTH alleges that Canada breached several of its obligations under the Canada-Egypt FIPA denyingthe obligation to accord fair and equitable treatment in accordance with principles of international law [Article II (2) (a)], full protection and security [Article II(2)(b)], national treatment [Article IV(1)] and to refrain from imposing restrictions on the transfer of investments and returns [Article IX (1)].

 This case is being administered under the arbitral rules of the International Centre for Settlement of Investment Disputes (ICSID).
 Additional details related to this case can be viewed at the website of ICSID.